Workshops

 Photo © Helen Giles

 John has three educational titles to his credit, each on the writing of poetry and all with major publishers including Longman Cheshire, Wakefield Press.
-He has oodles of Flash Fiction pieces published in hard copy form and on websites, a dozen or so short stories, and five books of poetry, two of which were self published.
+He has lots of Flash Fiction pieces published in hard copy form and online, a dozen or so short stories, and five books of poetry, two of which were self published.
 Over the decades he has published 100s of poems for children in leading literary publications including the School Magazine (Aust) and Cricket (USA).
 He has run many workshops at schools, writers’ groups, and for a number of tertiary groups and institutions.

 John keeps a fun blog here